Search

 Internship ads below

-The Swedish Defence University offers one research internship in political science with a focus on security policy during the spring term 2026.
-The position will be placed at the Department of Political Science in Stockholm.
+The Swedish National Defence University offers one research internships in political science with a focus on security policy during the autumn term 2026.
+The position will be placed at the Department of Political Science at the Swedish National Defence University in Stockholm.

 The selection criteria are: